Rethinking player evaluation in sports: Goals above expectation and beyond: Methodological framework

 \subsection{A parametric approach to modeling shooting skills}

 We motivate our semiparametric approach from a parametric modeling perspective and present the generalization in Section~\ref{sec:PLLM}.
 We work under a similar setup as before, where $Y$ is the binary outcome of a shot and $Z$ are shot-specific features.
-Since we are interested in evaluating a player's shooting ability, we additionally add a binary variable $X$ to the data, indicating whether the player of interest was the shooter of the shot (1) or not (0).
+Since we are interested in evaluating the shooting ability of player $p$, we additionally add a binary variable $X^p$ to the data, indicating whether the player of interest was the shooter of the shot (1) or not (0).
 As mentioned previously, a traditional parametric approach for modeling binary outcome data is a logistic regression model.
-That is, $Y \mid X,Z \sim \operatorname{Ber}\left(\pi(X,Z)\right)$, with $\pi(X,Z) = P(Y=1 \mid X,Z)$, and
+That is, $Y \given X^p,Z \sim \operatorname{Ber}\left({h_p}(X^p,Z)\right)$ follows a Bernoulli distribution with ${h_p}(X^p,Z) \coloneqq \Ex[Y \given X^p,Z] =~ \mathbb{P}(Y=1 \given X^p,Z)$, and

 The parameter of interest in this setup is $\beta$, which can be interpreted as a player's effect on the log odds (or probability) of scoring.
 Statistical inference on $\beta$ in this model has been well understood for many years, and one popular approach is to use a score test \citep{Rao48}.
-Given i.i.d.~data $(Y_i,X_i,Z_i)_{i = 1}^N$ from the above logistic regression model, the test targets the score of $\beta$, defined as
+Given i.i.d.~data $(Y_j,X^p_j,Z_j)_{j = 1}^N$ from the above logistic regression model, the test targets the score of $\beta$, defined as

-where $\ell(\beta,\gamma \mid Y,X,Z)$ denotes the log-likelihood function of the logistic regression model
+where $\ell(\beta,\gamma \given Y,X^p,Z)$ denotes the log-likelihood function of the logistic regression model

 Under the null hypothesis of interest $H_0: \beta = 0$, the score can be computed as